COVID-19 Small Business Grant Program - Restaurant Only

-To provide grants to small businesses to reimburse the cost of business interruption caused by required closures.
+To provide grants to small businesses “Restaurants only” to reimburse the cost of business interruption caused by required closures.

-- Rowan County will contract with McGill Associates to administer the grant allocation process for a 10% fee of the grant proceeds in the amount of $35,000.
+Rowan County will contract with McGill Associates to administer the grant allocations for a fee.

 - Shall be a For-profit business with a Brick-and-Mortar address located in Rowan County, North Carolina.